Books for Jewish American Heritage Month

 This book is a spectacular intellectual performance.
 Andrew Cutrofello, Professor of Philosophy at Loyola University Chicago (and author of Continental Philosophy), takes the reader on a joyride through the twists and turns of Hamlet's negativities; his melancholy; his negative faith, his nihilism; his tarrying; and his non-existence.

-—Consciousness, Literature and the Arts—In honor of Arab American Heritage Month in April, we are sharing books by Arab and Arab American authors that share their culture, history, and personal lives.
+—Consciousness, Literature and the Arts—In celebration of Jewish American Heritage Month in May, we are sharing books by authors who share their individual stories, experiences, and lives.
+Find our full collection of books here.